openhab/openhab-addons/bundles/org.openhab.binding.monopriceaudio/README.md

 * You can get around this by adding the `openhab` user to the `dialout` group like this: `usermod -a -G dialout openhab`.
 * Also on Linux you may have issues with the USB if using two serial USB devices e.g. MonopriceAudio and RFXcom.
 * See the [general documentation about serial port configuration](/docs/administration/serial.html) for more on symlinking the USB ports.
-* Here is an example of ser2net.conf you can use to share your serial port /dev/ttyUSB0 on IP port 4444 using [ser2net Linux tool](https://sourceforge.net/projects/ser2net/) (take care, the baud rate is specific to the Monoprice amplifier):
+* Here is an example of ser2net.conf you can use to share your serial port /dev/ttyUSB0 on IP port 4444 using [ser2net Linux tool](https://sourceforge.net/projects/ser2net/):

 ```
 4444:raw:0:/dev/ttyUSB0:9600 8DATABITS NONE 1STOPBIT LOCAL